Hi! We are Alicia and John, the digital nomad couple behind Shared Wanderlust.

 A few of our favorite activities: hiking, scuba diving, running, history, cooking classes/cooking, boating, exploring new cities (and getting lost), boating, bonfires, reading, learning, good food and wine/beer, snorkeling, continuing to discover new things.

 I was born and raised in Minnesota.
 The traveling bug came about by accident.
 I never had thought much about travel or decided it was something I enjoyed.
 When I was playing poker professionally, Alicia and I would travel down to Las Vegas from time to time.
 She’d go shopping or to the spa and I’d pay for the trip by sitting at the poker tables for a few hours a day.
 Every time we came back, we’d stay at a new hotel and do new things while there.
 Later I’d run a marathon in Disney world that we turned into a trip together.
 Everything grew from there.

 The office life isn’t for me.
 I left a comfortable career in exchange for terrifying freedom.
 While being self-employed is filled with challenges, it’s also very rewarding in the opportunities it provides.
 I’ve made it a life goal never to go back to office jobs.
 So far, so good!

 I spent my childhood in Southern California, moved to Minnesota as a teenager, and then much to everyone’s surprise went to college on the east coast.
 I never really warmed up to the cold Minnesota winters so electing a college in New England seemed like an odd decision but I wanted to experience a little bit of the east coast.
 I still prefer warm to cold so when we took our RTW trip we followed summer.
 No snow for a year, I loved it!

 The leap to being a digital nomad was “easy” in that I have over 10 years of digital marketing experience (search, social, display, affiliate, content strategy, etc).
 However, going from office life to life on the road is a big change and took some getting used to.
-Three years later, it’s hard to imagine going back to the office life.
+Four years later, it’s hard to imagine going back to the office life.